KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 # Other Area Churches

-In a [Research and Design Sprint](research_and_design_sprint.md), a "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight
+In a [Design Sprint](design_sprint.md), a "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight

 ## Lightning Demos